scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 In this section, you will create an AWS RDS for MySQL/PostgreSQL/Oracle/SQL Server.

-### Recommendations

-* You should select either [General Purpose SSD storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#Concepts.Storage.GeneralSSD) or [Provisioned IOPS SSD storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#USER_PIOPS) for storage according to your requirements.
-    * You should select the storage type and amount of storage to ensure that adequate IOPS is available as per your requirements.

 ### Steps

 Follow this [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) to create a database instance.